Rishika120305/CS_201-Project/ReadMe_Group_20.md

 Data Instructions:Using the template given above, create your own .csv file containing student & college data.

-The number of students (n) must be a power of 2.
+1.The number of students (n) must be a power of 2.

-The roll numbers of students ranges from 1 to n-1.
+2.The roll numbers of students ranges from 1 to n-1.
 Do not delete or edit the data of the sample student.
 Marks and Roll Numbers do not have to be in order.
 College codes do not have to be in order.